padrino/padrino-docs/guides/padrino-mailer.md

 That's all there is to defining the body of the email which can be in plain text or html.
 ~~~

 Note that the mailer has full support for content type resolution and the email
 could also be in the path `./views/mailers/sample/registration_email.html.erb`
 or `./views/mailers/sample/registration_email.plain.erb` specifying the mime
 type in the file name as well.

 Once the mailer has been defined and the template written, the email route can
 be invoked by the `deliver` method:

 ~~~ ruby
 deliver(:sample, :registration_email, "Bob", "bob@bobby.com")
 ~~~

-And that will then deliver the email according the the configured options.
+And that will then deliver the email according the configured options.

 ---

 ## Multipart Emails

 The mailer supports multipart emails quite easily:

 ~~~ ruby
 # app/mailers/sample_mailer.rb